-A personal injury lawyer from Accident Claims would be dedicated to guiding you through the process of making a claim on behalf of your child.
+A personal injury lawyer from Accident Claims would be dedicated to guiding you through the process of making a claim on behalf of your child whether against the local authority or another party.
 We would inform you of the steps needed to be taken as part of your claim, and through regular communication we would keep you updated on progress and any other steps that need to be taken.

-If you are considering approaching a personal injury solicitor on behalf of your child because they were injured in a school trip accident that was not their fault, you could contact our friendly, compassionate advisors today on 0800 073 8801.
-We can help you decide if you would like to proceed with a claim, and if you do, we could connect you with one our solicitors to help you get started.
+If you are considering approaching a personal injury solicitor on behalf of your child because they were injured in a school trip accident that was not their fault, whether a road traffic accident or any other type, you could contact our friendly, compassionate advisors today on 0800 073 8801.
+We can help you decide if you would like to proceed with a claim, and if you do, we could connect you with one of our solicitors to help you get started.
 Contact us today for free, no obligation legal advice on any questions you may have about making a claim.
 Alternatively, you could use our online contact form to have us contact you at a time that suits you best.

 School Trips And Outdoor Learning Activities – See this article from the HSE on health and safety during school trips.

-Child Accident Claims – See our online guide to making a claim for your child.
+Child Accident Claims – See our online guide to making a claim for your child as a litigation friend.